AI for Entrepreneurs

 The founders getting the most out of AI are not using the most tools.
 They are the ones who have given one or two tools deep enough context to consistently produce high-quality work.
 Complexity kills momentum here the same way it kills momentum everywhere else in a business.

-The Master Prompt: Give AI Permanent Context on Your Business
+How Do You Give AI Permanent Context About Your Business?

 The single highest-leverage thing most business owners are not doing is building a master prompt, a document that gives any AI tool complete context on who you are, what you run, and how you think about your business.